openclarity/docs.openclarity.io/content/docs/vmclarity/architecture/architecture.md

 weight: 200
 ---

-Today, VMClarity has two halves, the VMClarity control plane, and the VMClarity CLI.
+Today, VM Security has two halves, the VM Security control plane, and the VM Security CLI.

-The VMClarity control plane includes several microservices:
+The VM Security control plane includes several microservices:

-- **API Server**: The VMClarity API for managing all objects in the VMClarity system.
+- **API Server**: The VM Security API for managing all objects in the VM Security system.
 This is the only component in the system which talks to the DB.

-- **Orchestrator**: Orchestrates and manages the life cycle of VMClarity scan configs, scans and asset scans.
+- **Orchestrator**: Orchestrates and manages the life cycle of VM Security scan configs, scans and asset scans.
 Within the Orchestrator there is a pluggable "provider" which connects the orchestrator to the environment to be scanned and abstracts asset discovery, VM snapshotting as well as creation of